saitamasahil/Pixel-Launcher-Extended/README.md

 These are optional add-ons, they add extra functionality to Pixel Launcher Extended.

 #### At A Glance Enhancer
-**Warning: Several users reported that At A Glance Enhancer is causing heating issue & too much battery drain with Pixel Launcher Extended.
-We will try to fix it & will let you guys know.
-For now it is not recommended to flash it.**
 This addon will enhance **At A Glance** and will enable new settings such as Doorbell, Timer, Stopwatch, Bedtime, Fitness tracker, Torch suggestion, Connected devices and much more.
 Made by [Pixelify](https://github.com/Kingsman44/Pixelify) developer, Kingsmanz.
 It also fixes the select feature, At A Glance weather if your ROM doesn't have proper GApps or due to some other reasons if you faced these issues.
 - [Download](https://www.pling.com/p/1938895/) the magisk module.